 - Paint Brush

-I started with the table.
-I had to disassemble the table to paint it with my teal chalk paint.
-I used the same color on a chair I made over recently.
+First, I disassembled the table so that I could paint the base and legs with my teal chalk paint.
 I started by masking it off with frog painters tape.

 I also used my frog tape to mask off the screws on the legs of the table before painting them.